They say you only get one chance to make a first impression. They also say to never judge a book by its cover. Who are ‘they’ anyway!?

 Here’s a template from Bannersnack that shows you don’t need an image to create an effective YouTube banner image.
 This cover art doesn’t give anything away, drawing the audience in.
 It also gives Suzie the freedom to change up her content without being tied to one image - which is great for someone who works in makeup!

 Adding an image with a person, like this one from Fotor, makes your channel instantly more interesting.
-This banner also works to promote current content on the platform — maximizing your spring look — drawing people deeper into your channel.
+This banner design also works to promote current content on the platform — maximizing your spring look — drawing people deeper into your channel (and all your YouTube videos!)
 If first impressions are everything, this one packs a punch.

-“They” also say that beauty is in the eye of the beholder, and your YouTube banner art should stay true to your brand.
+Beauty is in the eye of the beholder, and your YouTube banner art should stay true to your brand.
 Keep your banner simple, using the same colors and branding as the rest of your channel for consistency.
 Experts suggest using only two to three colors in one banner image.
 Consider adding a photo to make the page more personable, but be careful with how the banner will crop on different devices.
 Incorporate your logo to distinguish your brand, but keep it in the center of your banner.
 Avoid putting anything important on the sides where your YouTube social sharing buttons might obscure that part of the image.
-If you do decide to use an image, make sure it’s high quality!
+If you do decide to use an image, make sure it’s high resolution!

-There are plenty of great YouTube cover makers out there.
-Fotor’s YouTube Cover Maker is one tool you can use to create a YouTube banner in four steps.
-Canva also offer a banner maker that lets you draw from their ridiculously good library of professionally designed layouts, images, fonts, and colors.
+There are plenty of high quality and user-friendly YouTube banner templates out there.
+Fotor’s YouTube Cover Maker is one tool you can use to create a YouTube banner in four simple steps.
+Canva also offer a banner creator that lets you draw from their ridiculously good library of professionally designed layouts, stock photos, fonts, and colors - even use your own images.
 Adobe Spark is a great option if you’re interested in making a YouTube banner on the go: their iOS app allows you to see what the banner might look like on a mobile device.
 Bannersnack is a tool that specializes in banners across all social media channels.
 If you’re looking to create a cohesively branded experience, look to their templates.
-Snappa is a banner maker for YouTube that promises speed.
+Snappa is a banner creator for YouTube that promises speed.
 With Snappa, you can create banner art in under 60 seconds.